haiieyes/resume/README.md

 This site was viewed on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) via Chrome Inspect to ensure compatibility and responsiveness.
 During this testing phase, I realized that the portfolio section will be sliced short.
 To fix this, the font-sizes were reduced and the image was removed in a media query.
+I also realized that hover elements do not work in mobile.
+Thus, the elements made sense without hover during mobile responsiveness testing.

 ## Deployment